grantcolley/dotnetwhat/README.md

 * **Reference types** *- objects represented by a reference that points to where the object is stored in memory*
 * **Ref Locals** *- variables that refers to other storage i.e. reference another variables storage*
 * **Ref Returns** *- values returned by a method by reference i.e. modifying it will change the value in the called code*
+* **Ref Structs** *- provides a type-safe representation of a contiguous region of memory including heap, stack and unmanaged memory*
 * **Safe Handle** *- represents a wrapper class for operating system handles*
 * **Stack** *- stores local variables and method parameters.
 Each thread has it's own stack memory which gives it context*
 * **stackalloc** *- allocates a block of memory on the stack*